 A beret is a soft, round cap, that is flat on top.
 Pronounced ber-ray, it is usually made of woven, hand-knitted wool or cotton.

 They are worn as part of the uniform of many French military and police units.
 Once considered attire of stereotypical “Frenchman”, they are no longer as widely worn, unless making a statement.

 A marinière is a traditional long-sleeved sweater which has deep blue and white stripes.
 It was usually worn by sailers and seamen in the French Navy, before becoming a staple of civilian French fashion.

 The fashion sprung from that doyenne of French fashion, Coco Chanel.
 During the First World War, Chanel regularly took seaside holidays and was inspired by the local sailors’ uniforms.

 At her shop in Deauville she launched the “Navy Style”, a short marinière, a comfortable simple jersey in those hard times.
 Her marinières soon became much sought after, and luxury items.

 These days, the stereotypical image of a French person usually includes a marinière and a beret.
 It is also sometimes called a Breton shirt in the neighboring French region of Brittany.
 You can also shop for a marinière here.

-If you enjoyed that article, you can read more interesting facts about France here.
+If you enjoyed that article, you may like to read more interesting facts about France.
 A bientôt!